GitHubDragonFly/Localized_3js/README.md

 Packages are normally installed with `pip`, for example: `> pip install Flask`

-`Required repository` - download and extract the zip file from:

-- `master` or `dev` branch or `releases` of the [three.js](https://github.com/mrdoob/three.js/), which when unzipped will create the `main folder`

-`Optional repository` - download and extract the zip file from:

-- [ldraw-parts-library](https://github.com/gkjohnson/ldraw-parts-library) for local LDRAW support, which when unzipped will create the `ldraw-parts-library-master` folder mentioned below

 # Folder Structure

-- Possible `main folder` definitions:
-  - `three.js-master` or `three.js-dev` or `three.js-rXXX` or some custom name

 - Required files for python / Flask run (add each file to the `main folder`):